 - 1. Setup and manage local evacuation shelters and overnight sheltering if needed. - 2.
-Identify what type of shelters are needed based on the size and scope of the disaster. - 3.
-Coordinate with Knox County EMA/EOC in operating a Family Assistance Center (FAC) for reunification of families, children and individuals who are displaced during the evacuation.
+Identify what type of shelters (pre or post) are needed based on the size and scope of the disaster. - 3.
+Coordinate with Knox County EMA/EOC in reunification of families, children and individuals who are displaced during the evacuation.

-C. VOAD/COAD Organizations
+C. Ohio VOAD/COAD Organizations